txpipe/scrolls/README.md

 ## Intro

 _Scrolls_ is a tool for building and maintaining read-optimized collections of Cardano's on-chain entities.
 It crawls the history of the chain and aggregates all data to reflect the current state of affairs.
-Once the whole history has been processed, _Scrolls_ watches tip of the chain to keep the collectios up-to-date.
+Once the whole history has been processed, _Scrolls_ watches tip of the chain to keep the collections up-to-date.

 Examples of collections are: "utxo by address", "chain parameters by epoch", "pool metadata by pool id", "tx cbor by hash", etc.